sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/mnist.md

 <br/>

 ### <a id="loading-mnist-dataset">Loading MNIST dataset</a>
-After downloading files from official resource, there has to appear new folder `cifar-10-batches-py` with following files:
+After downloading files from official resource, there has to be following files:
 * train-images-idx3-ubyte.gz
 * train-labels-idx1-ubyte.gz
 * t10k-images-idx3-ubyte.gz